Fort McDowell Yavapai Nation: History

+Economic development

-After the passage of the 1988 Indian Gaming Regulatory Act, a casino was built on the reservation.
+In 1983, the tribe opened the state's first bingo hall.
+After the passage of the 1988 Indian Gaming Regulatory Act, they built a casino.

 In 1992, agents of the Federal Bureau of Investigation attempted to seize the gaming devices of the casino.
 This raid took place in conjunction with raids at four other Indian reservations throughout the country.
-While the raids at the other four reservations went unopposed, members of the Yavapai tribe organized a protest.
-Using cars, trucks, and large mobile earth moving equipment, they blocked the egress from the property, preventing the trucks from carting off the machines.
+While the raids at the other four reservations went unopposed, citizens of the Yavapai tribe organized a protest.
+Using cars, trucks, and large mobile earth-moving equipment, they blocked the egress from the property, preventing the trucks from carting off the machines.
 An agreement was reached between the tribe and Governor Fife Symington allowing the casino to remain in operation.

 In 2018, the Tribe began construction on the new 166,341-square-foot casino which opened in 2020.